I'll be blunt. Like pumpkin and cheesecake? Run--don't walk.

 Notes: Cream cheese is Philadelphia.
-Pumpkin spice is by The Spice Lab, find it here.
+Pumpkin spice is by The Spice Lab; find it here.

 PUMPKIN SPICE CHEESECAKE

-Ingredients: 3 8-ounce bricks cream cheese at room temperature, 2 tbsp. heavy whipping cream, 1/2 cup sugar, 1/4 cup brown sugar, 1 tsp. vanilla extract, 1 1/3 cups canned pumpkin, 2 tsp. pumpkin spice, 2 large eggs at room temperature, 2 tbsp. flour.
-For the crust: 18 golden Oreos, 5 tbsp. melted butter, 1 tbsp. sugar, 1 tsp. pumpkin spice, pinch of salt.
-For whipped cream topping: 1 1/2 cups heavy whipping cream, 1 tsp. vanilla extract, 2 tbsp. powdered sugar, ground cinnamon.
+Ingredients: 3 8-ounce bricks of cream cheese at room temperature, 2 tbsp. heavy whipping cream, 1/2 cup sugar, 1/4 cup brown sugar, 1 tsp. vanilla extract, 1 1/3 cups canned pumpkin, 2 tsp. pumpkin spice, two large eggs at room temperature, 2 tbsp. flour.
+For the crust: 18 golden Oreos, 5 tbsp. melted butter, 1 tbsp. sugar, 1 tsp. pumpkin spice, a pinch of salt.
+For the whipped cream topping: 1 1/2 cups heavy whipping cream, 1 tsp. vanilla extract, 2 tbsp. powdered sugar, ground cinnamon.

 1. Preheat oven to 350* F. Spritz an 8-inch springform pan lightly with cooking spray.

 2. Make the crust: Blitz Oreos, melted butter, sugar, pumpkin spice, and salt together in a food processor until you have wet sand.
 Press into the bottom of the pan, leaving a 1-inch lip around the perimeter.
 A pint glass works so well for this.
 Bake for 7 minutes, cool.